imagineMaggots/bachelorthesis/readme.md

 ## branches
 - main: The public branch containing the files that are okay to be seen
-- hendrik-desktop: branch for any remote file changes that happen using my pc
+- hendrik-desk: branch for any remote file changes that happen using my pc
-- origin/imagineMaggots-patch-1: branch for any mobile changes, usually updates for 'readme's
+- origin/imagineMaggots-patch-1: branch for any mobile changes, usually only updates 'readme's

 ## directories
 | <div style="width:15vw">Ordner</div> | <div style="width:25vw">Korresp.
 Teilaufgabe</div> | <div style="width:48vw">Inhalte</div> |